MaximeCaty/AL-Company-Data-Import-Export/README.md

 ## Column oriented (parquet-like format)

-The system automatically use this format when enabled, for tables with >= 100 records.
+The system automatically use this format for tables with >= 100 records.
+I recommand to alway keep this option enabled.

-**Column-oriented is better suited for large table**, it increase compression ratio and improve import speed when some columns are empty or unused.
+**Column-oriented is better suited for large table**, increasing import speed and reducing file size.

 Each columns are stored as separate binary stream inside a TAR archive.
-A json file is stored along in the TAR to retrieve columns definition.
+A json file is stored along to retrieve columns definitions.

-When exporting column-orentied data, the program automaticaly detect empty column.
+While exporting column-orentied data, the program keep track of empty column that only contain BC default values.

-At the export end, empty columns are ignored therefore reducing the file size.
+When export end, empty columns are ignored, they're not wrote in the TAR file.

-The final TAR file is compressed as one single file, achieving better ratio than row-oriented file, due to better data-pattern groupment.
+The final TAR file is compressed as one single file, achieving better ratio than row-oriented file due to data-type groupment.

 ## Table chunking